Efficient Private SCO for Heavy-Tailed Data via Averaged Clipping: Introduction

 \section{Introduction}

-Stochastic Convex Optimization (SCO) \cite{1995The} and its empirical form, Empirical Risk Minimization (ERM) \cite{1995The}, have been widely used in areas such as medicine, finance, genomics and social science.
+Stochastic Convex Optimization (SCO) \citep{1995The} and its empirical form, Empirical Risk Minimization (ERM) \citep{1995The}, have been widely used in areas such as medicine, finance, genomics, and social science.
 Today, machine learning tasks often involve sensitive data, which leads to privacy-preserving concerns.
-This means that a machine learning algorithm not only needs to learn effectively from data, but also provides a certain level of privacy-preserving guarantee.
-As a widely-accepted concept for privacy preservation, differential privacy (DP) \cite{Dwork2006CalibratingNT} provides the provable guarantee that an algorithm learns statistical characteristics of the population, but nothing about individuals.
-Differentially private algorithms have been widely studied and recently deployed in industry \cite{tang2017privacy,ding2017collecting}.
+This means that a machine learning algorithm not only needs to learn effectively from data but also provides a certain level of privacy-preserving guarantee.
+As a widely accepted concept for privacy preservation, differential privacy (DP) \citep{Dwork2006CalibratingNT} provides the provable guarantee that an algorithm learns statistical characteristics of the population, but nothing about individuals.
+Differentially private algorithms have been widely studied and recently deployed in industry \citep{tang2017privacy,ding2017collecting}.

-In this work, we focus on Differentially Private Stochastic Convex Optimization (DP-SCO), which is started by Bassily et al. \cite{bassily2014private}.
+In this work, we focus on Differentially Private Stochastic Convex Optimization (DP-SCO), which is started by \cite{bassily2014private}.
 The problem of DP-SCO aims to find a $x^{priv}\in \mathbb{R}^d$ that minimizes the population risk, i.e.,

 with the guarantee of being differentially private.
 Here, $\xi $ is a random variable on the probability space $\Omega$ with some unknown distribution $\mathcal{P}$.
-Function $f(x)$ is a smooth convex loss function and has an expected form on $\xi$.
-The utility of an algorithm (utility bound) is measured by the excess risk, that is $f(x^{priv})-\min_{x \in \mathbb{R}^{d}}f(x).$ Besides, we also introduce the differentially private empirical risk minimization (DP-ERM) over a fixed dataset $D=\{\xi_{i}\}_{i=1}^{n}$, i.e., $\min_{x}\widehat{f}(x,D),\ \widehat{f}(x,D)=\frac{1}{n}\sum_{i=1}^{n}f(x,\xi_i).$ DP-ERM appears frequently in the literature \cite{bassily2014private,talwar2015nearly,kasiviswanathan2016efficient,wang2017differentially,zhang2017efficient,wang2021estimating}.
-Besides DP-ERM, Bassily et al. \cite{bassily2014private} studied DP-SCO and achieved a sub-optimal rate.
-Later, Bassily et al. \cite{bassily2019private} established a tight analysis on excess risk.
-After their work, some works focus on reducing the gradient complexity and running time \cite{feldman2020private} and different geometries \cite{asi2021private,bassily2021non}.
+The function $f(x)$ is a smooth convex loss function and takes the expectation over $\xi$.
+The convergence metric of an algorithm is measured by the so-called \textit{excess population risk}, that is $\left(f(x^{priv})-\min_{x \in \mathbb{R}^{d}}f(x)\right).$ Besides the population risk, we introduce the differentially private empirical risk minimization (DP-ERM) over a fixed dataset $D=\{\xi_{i}\}_{i=1}^{n}$, i.e., $\min_{x}\widehat{f}(x, D),\ \widehat{f}(x, D)=\frac{1}{n}\sum_{i=1}^{n}f(x,\xi_i).$ DP-ERM appears frequently in the literature \citep{bassily2014private,talwar2015nearly,kasiviswanathan2016efficient,wang2017differentially,zhang2017efficient,wang2021estimating}.
+Besides DP-ERM, \cite{bassily2014private} studied DP-SCO and achieved a sub-optimal rate.
+Later, \cite{bassily2019private} established a tight analysis of excess population risk.
+After their work, some works focus on reducing the gradient complexity and running time \citep{feldman2020private} and different geometries \citep{asi2021private,bassily2021non}.